Explore health content from A to Z.

 I need information about...

 Even if your child is healthy, keep bringing him or her in for yearly checkups.
-This ensures your child’s health is protected with scheduled vaccinations.
-And the healthcare provider can make sure your child’s growth and development is progressing well.
+These visits ensure your child’s health is protected with scheduled vaccinations as well as making sure your child’s growth and development is progressing appropriately.
 This sheet describes some of what you can expect.

 Reading.
 Does your child like to read?
 Is the child reading at the right level for his or her age group?